monikma/monikma.github.io/_posts/2024-04-17-aws-certified-solutions-architect-compute.md

   - RAM is reloaded, processes resumed
   - data volumes are reattached
 - this boots way faster, useful **for long running processes or long initializing ones**

-## VMWare on EC2
-- VMWare has been used by people around the world for private (on-premise) cloud deployments
-  - some companies want a **hybrid cloud strategy**, and combine it with AWS Services
-  - some want to use AWS as an **inexpensive disaster recovery**
-  - others want to **migrate to AWS**, and can use AWS VMWare built-in tools for that
-  - others just want to **use some AWS Services** that are not available with VMWare
-- deploying VMWare on AWS (more specifically deploying vCenter using VMWare)
-  - it runs on **dedicated hardware** hosted in AWS, on a **single account**
-    - each host has `2` sockets with `18` cores per socket, `512` GB RAM, `15.2 TB` Raw SSD storage
-    - each host can run **hundreds of VMWare instances**
-    - clusters can start with `2-16` hosts per cluster

-## AWS Outposts
-- is **AWS in your private datacenter** (the other way round than WMVare on AWS)
-- server racks, rack can have `42`U, server units of `1`U and `2`U
-- this is **another way to get hybrid cloud**
-  - **AWS manages all the infrastructure**
-  - consistency
-- Outpost Family Members
-  - **Outpost Rack**
-    - starts with `1` 42U rack and scales up to `96` racks
-    - to be used in a **datacenter**, i.e. when you need a lot of storage
-  - **Outpost Servers**
-    - individual U1 or U2 servers, when you have less space
-    - **retail stores, branch offices, healthcare provider locations, factory floors**
-- you **order them in AWS Console**
-  - AWS staff will come to install and deploy the hardware
-  - you can manage everything via AWS Console

 ## EC2 Practical - Step-by-steps